Galois reconstruction of Artin-Tate $\mathbb{R}$-motivic spectra: Recollections on compact rigid generation

+\begin{exm} In appendix \Cref{app:fil} we study the category $\Sp^{\Fil}$ of filtered spectra, where we denote the shift map $\o(-1) \to \o$ by $\tau$.
+The associated graded functor $\Gr : \Sp^{\Fil} \to \Sp^{\Gr}$ satisfies the conditions of \Cref{prop:rigid}, so we obtain an equivalence of presentably symmetric monoidal categories

+Here $C\tau$ acquires a commutative algebra structure from the fact that it equivalent to the image of the unit under the right adjoint of $\Gr$. \end{exm}

+\begin{exm} Again working with $\Sp^{\Fil}$, the realization functor $\Re : \Sp^{\Fil} \to \Sp$ satisfies the conditions of \Cref{prop:rigid}, so we obtain an equivalence of presentably symmetric monoidal categories

+Here $\o[\tau^{-1}]$ acquires a commutative algebra structure from the fact that it is equivalent to the image of the unit under $Y$ (the right adjoint of $\Re$). \end{exm}

-As explained by Hoyois, following ideas of Ayoub we can show that each of these categories are rigidly generated.
-Using resolution of singularities, Nagata compactification and purity we know that each of these categories is generated by the motives of smooth projective schemes.
-Now, using ambidexterity we learn that each of these are dualizable.
-Thus, we may conclude that both the source and target categories are rigidly generated with a family of compact dualizable generators given by $\Ss^m \otimes (\P^1)^{\otimes n} \otimes X$ where $X$ is a smooth projective scheme over the base.
+\begin{exm} Given a finite extension of characteristic zero fields $\ell/k$ we have a symmetric monoidal left adjoint $ i^* : \SH(k) \to \SH(\ell) $.
+Using resolution of singularities, Nagata compactification and purity we know that both of these categories are generated by the motives of smooth projective schemes, each of which is dualizable \cite{MotivicModules}.
+In short, both the source and target categories are rigidly generated, with families of compact dualizable generators given by $\Ss^m \otimes (\P^1)^{\otimes n} \otimes X$ where $X$ is a smooth projective scheme over the base.

 In order to show that $i$ is 0-affine we only need to show that the image of $i^*$ contains a family of generators.
-Given a smooth projective $\ell$-scheme $X$ the projection formula \Cref{prop:rigid}(1) gives us an equivalence,
+Given a smooth projective $\ell$-scheme $X$ the projection formula \Cref{prop:rigid}(1) gives us an equivalence

 Since for field extensions $i_{\sharp} = i_*$, we learn that $i_*X = X$ where the second copy of $X$ is considered as a $k$-scheme.
 It will now suffice to show that $X$ is a retract of $i^*i_*X$.
 At the level of schemes this means looking at $ X \times_{\Spec(\ell)} \Spec(\ell) \times_{\Spec(k)} \Spec(\ell) $.
 Using the maps $\ell \to \ell \otimes_k \ell \to \ell$ we may conclude.